thihanaung-thnn/datasciencecousera/3-Getting_and_cleaning_data/README.md

 The data set includes the following files:

-- **HARUSD.csv** contains combined data set of train and test data selected on average and standard deviation variables
+- **HARUSD.txt** contains combined data set of train and test data selected on average and standard deviation variables
-- **summary_average.csv** contains the average of each variable for each activity and each subject
+- **summary_average.txt** contains the average of each variable for each activity and each subject
 - **ucihar_data_getting_cleaning.R** contains R code how I extracted theses two data sets
 - **COOKBOOK.md** contains explanation of the variables that contains in the data sets